 How Many Days to Spend in Rajasthan

 As I’ve already mentioned, Rajasthan is an enormous state; so you could spend an entire month here and still barely scratch the surface.
 I’m sure some of you are backpacking India for an extended amount of time, in which case I recommend spending at least 10-14 days in Rajasthan.
-However, if you are visiting India on holiday for only 2-3 weeks, you’ll likely want to cut that time in half if you are to see other areas of India as well.
+However, if you are visiting India for only 2-3 weeks, you’ll likely want to cut that time in half if you are to see other areas of India as well.

 Usually, when I put together itineraries, I focus on a specific length of time.
 However, it’s such a diverse group of travellers visiting Rajasthan, that I figured it isn’t a one size fits all on this occasion.
 So my conclusion was that I’d give a full low down on all of my favourite cities in Rajasthan, followed by suggested itineraries for 5 days, 7 days, and 14 days.
 Of course, you can follow my Rajasthan itinerary, or you can put together your own, using all the information in this blog post about the best cities in Rajasthan.